LLMscribe/ShogScript/CONTRIBUTING.md

 # Contributing to ShogScript

 First of all, thank you for your interest in contributing to the ShogScript project!
-We appreciate your time and effort in helping improve the language and the community.
+We appreciate your time and effort in helping improve the language.
 This document outlines the process for contributing to the project and provides guidelines to ensure a smooth collaboration experience.

 ## Table of Contents